 Phase Two of the Bench Project has already begun: Last fall 20 more benches were donated and delivered to BLT.
 They will be used on trails currently under development “as well as others that should be coming on line in the next few years,” says Dr. Nelson.
 In 2021, the group anticipates installing eight benches on the Old Mill Trail, which will connect Gill’s Landing to Riverview Park.
 Two benches may be added along the existing trail in River Park.
 Two more will probably be added on the Southshore Trail, which will connect the existing Northshore Trail at Cheadle Lake to the soccer fields near the lake.

 Are you, your business, or your nonprofit organization interested in sponsoring a commemorative bench?
-If so, please contact us here.
+See our Donation page for information.